What are historic tax credits?

 The National Park Service administers a 20% income tax credit for the rehabilitation of historic income-producing buildings.
 A 10% tax credit is available for the rehabilitation of non-historic buildings constructed before 1936.

 Homeowners often use state historic tax credits for significant maintenance or rehabilitation projects.
 Larger projects are also eligible for the city tax credit.
 Typical work includes interior or exterior painting, repairing deteriorating porches or repointing brickwork.

-Business owners should take a close look at the city historic tax credits and the state small business historic tax credit.
+Business owners or small developers should take a close look at the city historic tax credits and the state small commercial historic tax credit.
 Common projects include restoring storefront windows and upgrading HVAC or electrical systems.

-Developers use the city and federal historic tax credit.
-The state commercial tax program is available on a competitive basis.
+Large scale developers use the city and federal historic tax credit.
+The state commercial tax program for larger project is available on a competitive basis.
 Typical projects include complete rowhouse rehabilitation projects or the adaptive reuse of a larger building like a school or factory.